Hiwonder-docs/16-Channel-Servo-Controller/source/docs/1_User_Manual_formatted.md

 | Battery connection cable | 1 |
 | 7.4V lithium battery | 1 |

 (1) Step 1: Connect the `LD-3015MG` servo to any servo port on the 16-channel servo controller.
-Let’s take connecting to port 1 as an example.
+Let's take connecting to port 1 as an example.
 Connect the white wire to the **"S"** pin.
 The positive and negative terminals must be matched correctly.

 <img src="../_static/media/chapter_1/image4.png" class="common_img" />